tmdgus1715/CPUTucker/README.md

 For each application, the folders are:
 - **include**: All project header files.
 All third-party header files that do not exist under /usr/local/include are also placed here.
-- **lib**: Any libs that get compiled by the project, third-party or any needed in development.
+- **lib**: Any libs that get compiled by the project, third-party, or any needed in development.
 - **source**: The application's source files.

 ## Usage
-CPUTucker requires OpenMP libraries.
+CPUTucker requires OpenMP library.

 **Input tensor must follow tab- or space-separated format and base-1 indexing.**